Erin Field is on your side if you have been charged with domestic violence in the state of Connecticut.

 - Third degree sexual assault with a firearm; and

-Violation of a standing criminal protective order is a class D felony that is punishable by one to five years imprisonment, up to a $1,000 fine, or both (CGS § 53a-110c).
+Violation of a standing criminal restraining order is a class D felony that is punishable by one to five years imprisonment, up to a $1,000 fine, or both (CGS § 53a-110c).

-When the subject of a standing criminal protective order is released from prison or completes his/her term of probation or parole, the offender must be reminded of the existence of the criminal protective order, the terms of the order, and the penalty for violation.
+When the subject of a standing criminal restraining order is released from prison or completes his/her term of probation or parole, the offender must be reminded of the existence of the criminal restraining order, the terms of the order, and the penalty for violation.
 The offender must also be given a copy of the order (CGS § 53a-40e).

 References: CT Penal Law